marshal

 Agents never see your secrets.

 The agent process runs with zero access to credentials.
-Tokens, API keys, and SSH identities are held in a supervisor-only vault and injected into tool subprocesses at invocation time — never into the agent's environment, never into its filesystem.
+Tokens, keys, and SSH identities live in a supervisor-only vault and inject into tool subprocesses at invocation time — never into the agent's environment, never its filesystem.
 A leak from the agent leaks nothing.

 (empty)